Don’t push that button! | Jim Savastio

 When Paul wrote to Timothy he exhorted him to be steadfast in the faith and to faithfully preach the Word.
 These exhortations came against the prospect of great changes coming to the church.
 People would not want sound doctrine.
 They would heap up for themselves teachers who would give them what they wanted to hear.
 If Timothy continued to simply give them sound doctrine he could anticipate that some of the flock would likely go elsewhere and find preachers and teachers to give them what they wanted.

 To be sure, there are churches that need to change.
 Some need to change drastically.
 The Bible calls for repentance and for reformation.
 Churches who are unfaithful to their calling and commission must change.
-Churches who become aware of sin in their midst and compromises in their doctrine or practices must change.
+Churches that become aware of sin in their midst and compromise in their doctrine or practices must change.
 But we must not change due to fear of irrelevance and we must not alter our course due to the pressures of society.
 Every pressure we feel to change must be produced by the weighty pressure of exegesis and not the enormous pressure of an empty pew or ministries that are growing by some other means.
 Before we push that panic button, let’s remember that button has been there for a long time.